-Most lead generation content is useless if you actually have to build the damn system yourself.
+Most lead generation content is useless if you need to actually build the thing.
 A customer sought out recommendations for his problem: “I have been experimenting with NinjaPear using my AI agents to find investors and leads for my company.”
-In this article, I’m going to show you how to build a full agentic lead generation system with PydanticAI, NinjaPear, and a small set of supporting tools, including the exact 4 loops, the code structure, and the GitHub project you can ship.
+In this guide, I’m going to show you how to build a full agentic lead generation system with PydanticAI, NinjaPear, and a small set of supporting tools, including the exact 4 loops, the code structure, and the GitHub project you can ship.

 A runnable Python starter project with NinjaPear wrappers, Pydantic models, a 4-loop pipeline, mocked outreach helpers, and an agent entrypoint.